AtobaAzul/tooltip-api/readme.md

 For information, see the source code and check out the demo [here](https://github.com/AtobaAzul/tooltip-api-techde).

 ### Found a bug?
 Have feedback
-Please report all bugs and leave any feedback in the [Issue Tracker]([url goes here](https://github.com/AtobaAzul/tooltip-api/issues)).
+Please report all bugs and leave any feedback in the [Issue Tracker](https://github.com/AtobaAzul/tooltip-api/issues).
 Pull requests welcome!